BlueBrain/hpc-coding-conventions/cpp/README.md

 HPC team, and the tools and processes required to ensure they are properly followed over time.

+## Contributing

+Tristan CAREL (tristan0x) is in charge of this repository activity and well-being but every change is welcome through pull-request.

+Should you want to contribute to the naming conventions, please refer to the dedicated [contributing document](./formatting/CONTRIBUTING.md) first.

 ## Documentation

 Development Guidelines are split in the following sections: